ochisalim/credit-card-transactions/README.md

 - `GET /v1/api/transactions`: Get the list of all transactions.
 - `GET /v1/api/transactions/filter`: Filter transactions by amount, merchant, and status
 - `GET /v1/api/transactions/sort-page`: Sort and paginate transactions by page and size (ascending by default).
-- `GET /v1/api/transactions/sort-property`: Sort transactions by transaction property (amount, merchant, status) (default sorting by amount).
+- `GET /v1/api/transactions/sort-property`: Sort transactions by transaction property (amount, merchant, status) (default sorting by amount) (ascending by default).

 ## Example Usage